danielsaidi/website_danielsaidi/collections/_posts/2009/2009-08-27-easily-paginate-collections-in-c-sharp.md

 strings.Paginate(2, 2);
 ```

-This will return a list that contains “c” and “d”.
+The pagination code above will return a list that contains “c” and “d”.